Bandon (Byzantine Empire): Organization

-In the Byzantine army of the 8th–11th centuries, the bandon formed the basic unit, with five to seven banda forming a tourma, the major subdivision of a thema, a combined military-civilian province.
-Each bandon was commanded by a komes ("count"), with infantry banda 200–400 strong and cavalry banda 50–100 strong.
+In the Byzantine army of the 8th to the 11th centuries CE, the bandon formed the basic unit, with five to seven banda forming a tourma, the major subdivision of a thema, a combined military-civilian province.
+Each bandon was commanded by a komes ("count"), with infantry banda 200 to 400 strong and cavalry banda 50 to 100 strong.
 It is considered that the bandon in the Tactica (9th century) previously in the Strategikon (6th century) was alternatively written as tagma or arithmos.

 Infantry banda were formed by sixteen lochagiai, each with sixteen man, commanded by an officer lochagos (file leader), which was assisted by dekarchos (leader of ten), pentarchos (leader of five), tetrarchos (leader of four), and ouragos (file closer).
 Each four lochagiai formed an allagion (winglet), and around three-quarters of the men were spearmen skutaoi and one-quarter were archers.
 At the time the Strategikon was written, the cavalry banda were subdivided into three hekatontarchia, each commanded by a hekatontarchos with a senior second-in-command illarches.

 By the reign of Leo VI the Wise (886–912), the hekatontarchia disappeared and the bandon was divided into six allagia (probably commanded by pentekontarchai), and each pair was still commanded by a hekatontarchos or kentarchos.
 Each of six allagia had fifty men, organized in five dekarchiai of ten men each.
 All four officers (dekarchos, pentarchos, tetrarchos, ouragos) were lancers.